 Turmeric!
 That wonderful yellow spice.
 It’s incredibly good for you and has anti-ageing properties.
 The active component in turmeric; curcumin is a potent anti-inflammatory substance.
-It can protect the liver against damage, prevent the build-up of plaque in the arteries (atherosclerosis), promote healthy cholesterol levels, and protect against cardiovascular disease.
-Spice it up more often!
+It is found in Natural Pain Manager capsules, and along with green lipped mussel, helps relieve joint pain and swelling associated with mild arthritis.

 8. Stress less

 Chronic stress is a big risk factor for many types of disease, can suppress the immune system, cause bowel issues and lead to nutrient deficiencies.
 Experiencing stress from time to time is normal, but when you are constantly stressed it can start to affect your health.
 Try meditation, yoga, reading a book, breathing exercises, Tyrosine, herbal teas, magnesium or walking outside.

 See Dr Cabot’s books: Alzheimer’s What You Must Know To Protect Your Brain, Cholesterol The Real Truth, Fatty Liver You Can Reverse It and Diabetes Type 2 You Can Reverse It Naturally for more information on healthy ageing.